-The primary focus of my current photography is The Vermont Farm Work Project.
+An important and ongoing focus of my work in photography and printmaking is The Vermont Farm Work Project.
 The project is an ongoing photographic exploration of farm work, farm workers and the work place on Vermont farms.

 Whether I'm photographing goats in the milking parlor or giant brush piles of pruned apple wood, "my aim is to draw the eye into the image, while provoking the mind to ponder its significance."1